rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 Device Network Id
   Should be a unique ID that identifies your Virtual Device.
 Make sure this ID doesn't conflict with any other device Ids.
 Put in "VIRTDIMMERS01".

 Type
   Pulldown menu lists available Device Handlers.
   Note that all your custom Device Handlers are listed at the bottom of the pulldown list.
   Scroll down the list and select the customer Device Handler that you created above.

 Version
   Option should be *Published*.

 Location
-  Must be your Hub location.
+  Must be your Hub Location.

 Hub
   Your Hub name associated with the above Location.